Asquera/eson/README.md

 }
 ```

 The query generator does its best to avoid extra work.
-For example, if filtering is all you want, you can omit the query part - a `match_all`-query will be generated automatically:
+For example, if filtering is all you want, you can omit the query part - a `filtered` query with a `match_all`-query will be generated automatically:

 ```ruby
 q.filter do